Formation Dynamics of Quantum Droplets for Homonuclear and Heteronuclear Mixtures: Theoretical Framework

-where $\hat\Psi_\sigma(x)\,(\hat\Psi^\dagger_\sigma(x))$ annihilates (creates) a boson of species $\sigma$ at position $x$, $m_1$ $(m_2)$ is the atomic mass for the first (second) condensate, $U_1$ $(U_2)$ is the intraspecies atomic interaction for the first (second) condensate and $U_{12}$ is the interspecies atomic interaction \cite{pitaevskii2016bose,pethick2008bose}.
+where $\hat\Psi_\sigma(x)\,(\hat\Psi^\dagger_\sigma(x))$ annihilates (creates) a boson of species $\sigma$ at position $x$, $m_1 (m_2)$ is the atomic mass for the first (second) condensate.\ $U_1 (U_2)$ is the intraspecies atomic interaction for the first (second) condensate and $U_{12}$ is the interspecies atomic interaction, all assumed to be short range \cite{pitaevskii2016bose,pethick2008bose}.

-This Hamiltonian is a useful model for ``quasi-one-dimensional” binary bosonic mixtures, referred to as such because, although they are physically three-dimensional in the laboratory, their dynamics are effectively one-dimensional due to the strong confinement \cite{olshanii1998atomic,dunjko2001bosons} in the transverse directions.
+This Hamiltonian is a useful model for ``quasi-one-dimensional” binary bosonic mixtures, referred to as such because, although they are physically three-dimensional in the laboratory, their dynamics are effectively one-dimensional due to a strong confinement \cite{olshanii1998atomic,dunjko2001bosons} in the transverse directions.
 This can be achieved through the application of a very tight harmonic trap in two spatial directions, while leaving the third relatively free.
 When the transverse trapping frequency $\omega_{\bot}$ is sufficiently large so that the associated energy scale $\hbar\omega_{\bot}$ exceeds the other relevant energies of the system, such as the chemical potential $\mu$, the thermal energy $k_{B}T$, and the interaction energy, the atoms are frozen in the transverse ground state \cite{gorlitz2001realization}, unable to access the excited transverse modes.
 As a result, all its relevant dynamics are confined to the axial direction.
+This condition will be assumed in our study.

 The distinction between the condensate phase and the excited states is most easily treated within the context of momentum-space representation, which we adopt from now on.
 We begin by expressing the field operators on a plane-wave basis in momentum space in the following form: